History Lovers … You are in for a treat!

 Are the sites handicap accessible?

-Several of the sites are handicap accessible; however, several of the historic sites have limited access for those with limited mobility.
+While several of the sites are handicap accessible, regretfully the majority of the historic sites have limited access or may pose challenging for those with mobility difficulties.

-Thames River Heritage Park Docent Academy is made possible thanks to grant funding from Connecticut Humanities and Community Foundation of Eastern Connecticut; scholarship funding from New London Cultural District Commission and Groton Utilities; and sponsors and donors – people like you who support Thames River Heritage Park Foundation.
+Thames River Heritage Park Docent Academy is made possible thanks to grant funding from the State of Connecticut Dept. of Energy and Environmental Protection, Connecticut Humanities and Community Foundation of Eastern Connecticut; scholarship funding from New London Cultural District Commission and Groton Utilities; and sponsors and donors – people like you who support Thames River Heritage Park Foundation.